mzotyo/Craft/react/Building Applications with React and Redux/building.application.with.react.and.redux.md

 }
 ```

 All reducers are called when an action is dispatched.
-The switch statements make sure that the intended one will be executed.
+The switch statements makes sure that the intended one will be executed.

 > "Write independent small reducer
 >  functions that are each responsible for